TranushReddy/Python-FullStack-Project/README.md

 - streamlit run frontend/app.py

-- The app will open in your browser at `http://localhost:5000`
+- The app will open in your browser at `http://localhost:8501`

 ## FastAPI Backend

 - cd api
-- python main.py
+- uvicorn api.main:app --reload --port 8000

-- The app will be available at `http://localhost:5000`
+- API will be available at: `http://127.0.0.1:8000`

 ## How to Use Application

 ## As a Farmer:

-- You can log in to your dashboard.
+- Navigate to the "List a Crop" tab.

-- From there, you can create new crop listings, specifying details like quantity, price, and description.
+- Fill in crop details including name, quantity, price, and unit.

-- Your dashboard will also show a summary of your active listings and past sales.
+- Add optional description and contact information.

+- Submit the listing to make it available for purchase.

 ## As a Buyer:

-- You will be taken to the crop discovery page.

-- You can browse available crops, search by name, and view details.

-- To make a purchase, you'll select a crop, specify the desired quantity, and confirm the order.
-The system will automatically update the crop's available quantity in the database.
+- Browse available crops in the "Buy Crops" tab.

+- Select desired crop and specify quantity to purchase.

+- Enter buyer details (name and contact).

+- Confirm purchase - inventory updates automatically.

+## Order Tracking

+- View all completed orders in the "View All Orders" tab.

+- See buyer details, crop information, quantities, and total prices.

+- Orders include timestamps for tracking purposes.

 ## Technical Details